Deedikjupijn/youtube/README.md

 ### Chrome, Brave and other chromium based browsers
 The extensions for Chrome are:
   1. [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)
-    - Ublock origin is for blocking all the ads on the Youtube video
+    - Ublock origin is an addon that promises to block all ads websites (including youtube).
   2. [Return Youtube Dislike](https://chrome.google.com/webstore/detail/return-youtube-dislike/gebbhagfogifgggkldgodflihgfeippi)
     - This addon does exactly what it says it does, it adds back the youtube dislike counter, so that you will be able to see how many people pressed the dislike/like button
   3. [Sponsorblock](https://chrome.google.com/webstore/detail/sponsorblock-for-youtube/mnjggcdmjocbbbhaepdhchncahnbgone)